Do You Have What It Takes to Become a Freelance Model? Promotion is the Key to Success…

 Front – Photo covering the front of the card (I suggest a good, strong headshot here) along with your name in bold letters.

-Back – From four to six photos showing different looks (indoor and outdoor) in a variety of outfits with at least one good body shot (swimwear or tight-fitting clothing).
+Back – Include four to six photos.
+Show different looks (indoor and outdoor) in a variety of outfits.
+Also, include at least one good body shot (swimwear or tight-fitting clothing).